maxizek30/tron-battle-minimax/README.md

 ## Overview

-This is a simple AI for [Coding Games Tron Battle](https://www.codingame.com/multiplayer/bot-programming/tron-battle).
+This is a program for [Coding Games Tron Battle](https://www.codingame.com/multiplayer/bot-programming/tron-battle).
 It uses the Minimax algorithm (depth 4) with a flood fill heuristic to make smart moves and avoid getting trapped.

 ## How It Works